 Here’s how this works:

-Using multiple images to link to the same content can massively increase the traffic you get from that content.
+Using multiple images to link to the same content can increase the traffic you get from that content.

 6.8 Reshare Intentionally

-It used to be that content creator and Pinterest marketers could share the same image linking to the same URL repeatedly and often for a big boost in traffic.
+It used to be that content creator and Pinterest marketers could repeatedly share the same image linking to the same URL and often for a big boost in traffic.
 Now that Pinterest is prioritizing new content, though, it’s time to rethink mindless resharing.

 Why might you reshare your content on Pinterest?

-If your follower count has grown.
+Suppose your follower count has grown.
 Sharing can get your Pin back into the Following tab for new followers who may not have seen it and for existing followers (who may have missed it the first time).
 Consider sharing the same Pin back to the same board every 4-6 months or so.

-When it’s seasonally relevant.
-Resharing a Pin to the same (relevant) Board can also help surface your content more effectively at the time when people are likely to be searching for it.
+When it’s seasonally relevant, resharing a Pin to the same (relevant) Board can also help surface your content more effectively at the time when people are likely to be searching for it.
 Save this seasonal content 30-45 days before the holiday or season.
 People tend to start their planning early!

 So that’s it!
 Follow the steps above to build your website traffic with Pinterest!
 Let’s put it all together into a Pinterest strategy you can execute today!